-10 Ways for Helping a New Mom or a Mom To Be
+10 Ways to Help a New Mom

-10 Ways to Help a Mom
+10 Ways to Help a New Mom

 #1 Bring a meal.You can have a meal delivered from a restaurant.
 You can bring over a hot meal, or a freezer meal for later.
 The last thing a new mom wants to do is stand in the kitchen and cook.
 The best thing you could do is bring a meal over during the first two weeks and then again around 6-8 weeks postpartum.
 Newborns tend to 'wake up' around that point and the help seems to disappear after week 4.

 Moms need social interaction.
 We crave adult time.
 We won't get out of our PJ's for you, but we will certainly sit in the kitchen and enjoy your company if you offer to cook for the family!
-Make sure that you stay and eat too!
+(Make sure that you stay and eat too!)

 There are multiple online wine sellers that can ship an entire case of champagne or wine to a doorstep.
-(Ask me how I know!)
-Of course, a hand delivered bottle and a friend to share it with is much appreciated too, but if you don't live nearby, consider sending a few bottles to celebrate the new baby.
+Of course, a hand-delivered bottle and a friend to share it with is much appreciated too, but if you don't live nearby, consider sending a few bottles to celebrate the new baby.

 Life doesn't slow down after adding a baby to the family.
-Groceries need purchased, Target runs still need to be made, and normal errands still need accomplished.
+Groceries need to be purchased, Target runs still need to be made, and normal errands still need to be accomplished.
 You can offer to grab the dry-cleaning or stop by the grocery store for her.
 You can sit in the car line and grab her older kids from school.
-If she is feeling adventurous, ask her if she would like company walking the aisles of Target.
+If she is feeling adventurous, ask her if she would like some company while walking the aisles of Target.

 This never-ending chore piles up faster than anyone cares to admit, but it's a simple task that can be accomplished as you spend the afternoon hanging out together.
 Throw a load in, change it over, start another, fold while she nurses the baby and you catch her up on life.

-#6 Get a pedicure together.Newborns sleep a lot.
+Newborns sleep a lot.
 They can sleep right on Mom's chest as her feet are pampered.

-For about $100-150, you can call a cleaning company to come scrub the house, strip the beds, change sheets, clean out appliances, etc. She won't have to lift a finger!
+For about $100-150, you can call a cleaning company to come and scrub the house, strip the beds, change sheets, clean out appliances, etc. She won't have to lift a finger!

-Come over and snuggle the baby while she relaxes.
-You can hand baby over to nurse when needed, but other than that, let your friend just be alone for an hour or two.
+Come over and snuggle the newest baby while she relaxes.
+You can hand the baby over to nurse when needed, but other than that, let your friend just be alone for an hour or two.

-#10 Send random gift cards.Amazon, Target, restaurants, baby stores, spas, whatever!
+Amazon, Target, restaurants, baby stores, spas, whatever!
 Gift cards are amazing because she won't have to use them right away.
 A massage is wonderful, but not at 2 weeks postpartum.
-She needs to be able to decide when she's ready to leave baby for an hour or two, not have someone decide for her.
+She needs to be able to decide when she's ready to leave the baby for an hour or two, not have someone decide for her.